Skip to Main Content

 When augmented reality (AR) headsets from major tech companies became available a few years ago, there was a great flurry of activity around finding applications, particularly in the manufacturing space.

 A few years on, however, AR hasn’t caught on in most industrial environments.
-Still, when Apple launched its Vision Pro earlier this year, touting new “spatial computing” capabilities, we decided to test the device out for ourselves.
+Still, when Apple launched its Vision Pro earlier this year, touting new “spatial computing” capabilities, we decided to test the device for ourselves.
 Our take: this isn’t just AR with a facelift.

 In fact, spatial computing can have profound impacts on manufacturing operations.
 Here’s a look at why—and what makes it so different from the AR of a few years back.